Zoreo/Risk-Yield-Property-Map/README.md

 **H3:**

-- Districts with low yields and positive residuals (high price, low income support) will occupy a “Speculative Bubble” quadrant.
+- Districts with low yields and positive residuals (high price, low income support) will occupy a “Overvalued Low Yield” quadrant.
-- Districts with high yields and negative residuals (relatively cheap but strong rent) will appear as “Undervalued Gems”.
+- Districts with high yields and negative residuals (relatively cheap but strong rent) will appear as “Undervalued High Yield”.
-- The remaining combinations (high price / high yield, low price / low yield) correspond to “Cash Cows” and “Value Traps.”
+- The remaining combinations (high price / high yield, low price / low yield) correspond to “High Price High Yield” and “Low Price Low Yield”.

 ---